idaholab/moose/test/doc/content/source/auxkernels/InterfaceValueUO_QP_Aux.md

-# InterfaceUserObjectQpAux
+# InterfaceValueUO_QP_Aux

 ## Description

-InterfaceUserObjectQpAux is an AuxKernel used to collect average value collected on the interface via [InterfaceUO_QP](/InterfaceUO_QP.md) and save them into an aux variable at each quadrature point.
+InterfaceValueUO_QP_Aux is an AuxKernel used to collect average value collected on the interface via [InterfaceValueUO_QP](/InterfaceValueUO_QP.md) and save them into an aux variable at each quadrature point.

 where value_m is the value on the master side of the interface (e.g. where the boundary is defined) and value_s is the value on the slave side of the interface.